Stefan Nagel

-Stefan Nagel is a German-American financial economist and the Fama Family Professor of Finance at the University of Chicago Booth School of Business.
+Stefan Nagel is a German-American financial economist and the Fama Family Distinguished Service Professor of Finance at the University of Chicago Booth School of Business.
 He is also a research associate at the National Bureau of Economic Research (Cambridge, MA) and a research fellow at the Centre of Economic Policy Research (London, UK).
 After completing a degree at the University of Trier, Nagel earned his PhD at London Business School.
-Prior to joining the University of Chicago faculty, he previously taught at the Stanford Graduate School of Business and the University of Michigan Ross School of Business.
+Prior to joining the University of Chicago faculty in 2017, he previously taught at the Stanford Graduate School of Business and the University of Michigan Ross School of Business.

-He was appointed as editor of the Journal of Finance in 2016.
+He served as editor of the Journal of Finance from 2016-2022.

 In 2004 he won the Smith Breeden best paper prize (Journal of Finance) for his article "Hedge Funds and the Technology Bubble".

 He won the Fama/DFA best paper prize (Journal of Financial Economics) as a co-author twice, in 2006 for the article "The Conditional CAPM Does Not Explain Asset Pricing Anomalies" and in 2020 for the article "Shrinking the cross section".

+He is the author of Machine Learning in Asset Pricing, published by Princeton University Press in 2021.

+In 2024, Nagel was named as an independent director of Dimensional Fund Advisors's U.S. Mutual Funds and ETFs.